 Do not place non-code items in a nested code location.
 Rather, place these in the bundle’s resources directory (typically

 If you’re using a complex third-party library, you may find that the structure required by the library does not match up with the structure required by macOS.
-In many cases you can resolve this conflict using symlinks.
-For details, see this DevForums post.
+For an in-depth discussion of the techniques you can use to resolve this, see Embedding Nonstandard Code Structures in a Bundle.

 Sign Your Code